Start with one buyer, one site, and one repeat purchasing workflow.

 3

-Run shadow recommendations beside the buyer and capture accept, edit, reject, and defer decisions.
+Run buyer dry-run recommendations beside the buyer and capture accept, edit, reject, and defer decisions.

 4